 FORM 10-Q

 X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2013
+For the quarterly period ended June 30, 2013

 OR

 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

 Commission file number: 001-34852

 Rare Element Resources

 RARE ELEMENT RESOURCES LTD.

 (Exact Name of Registrant as Specified in its Charter)

-BRITISH COLUMBIA N/A (State of other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 225 Union Blvd., Suite 250 Lakewood, Colorado 80228 (Address of Principal Executive Offices) (Zip Code) (720) 278- 2460 (Registrant's Telephone Numb er, including Area Code) Not Applio cable (Former name, former address and former fi iscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed at the Securities Exchange Act of 1934 during the preceding 1: was required to file such reports), and (2) has been subject to ⊠ Yes □ No 2 months (or for such shorter period that the registrant Indicate by check mark whether the registrant has submitted any, every Interactive Data File required to be submitted (§232.405 of this chapter) during the preceding 12 months (or to submit and post such files). ✓ Yes ☐ No and posted pursuant to Rule 405 of Regulation S-T Indicate by check mark whether the Registrant is □ a large e accelerated filer, ⊠ an accelerated filer, □ a non-
+(Exact Name of Registrant as S pecified in its Charter) BRITISH COLUMBIA N/A (State of other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 225 Union Blvd., Suite 250 Lakewood, Colorado 80228 (Address of Principal Executive Offices) (Zip Code) (720) 278-2 2460 (Registrant's Telephone Number er, including Area Code) Not Applic able (Former name, former address and former fis Indicate by check mark whether the registrant (1) has filed all the Securities Exchange Act of 1934 during the preceding 12 was required to file such reports), and (2) has been subject to s ▼ Yes □ No 2 months (or for such shorter period that the registrant Indicate by check mark whether the registrant has submitted any, every Interactive Data File required to be submitted (§232.405 of this chapter) during the preceding 12 months (or to submit and post such files). ✓ Yes ☐ No and posted pursuant to Rule 405 of Regulation S-T Indicate by check mark whether the registrant is a large accele or a smaller reporting company.
+See the definitions of "larg reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer

-Number of shares of issuer's common stock outstanding as of May 7, 2013: 44,949,869 accelerated filer, or \Box a smaller reporting company (as defined in Rule 12b-2 of the Exchange Act)
+Number of shares of issuer's common stock outstanding as of August 9, 2013: 44,949,869

+Non-accelerated filer □ (Do not check if a smaller reporting company)